 I know nights get lonely and the days are long and you would love some company, but find it elsewhere honey.
 Friends with benefits may seem appealing, but that isn’t the kind of friendship we are trying to build.
 Fooling around will just cause confusion and no one needs any more of that.
 No matter how late it gets or even if they text you first, DON’T do it.

 Yes, I know we’re talking about being friends, but you still have to take it slow.
 This person may or may not still have feelings for you, so you want to give them enough space and time to deal with that.
 If you’ve just let them down, don’t expect to hang out every day or be tagged in their favorite memes.
 Check in with them often enough so they see you still care, but allow them to come to you when they’re ready.

 We are working on building a strong friendship, and just like any other relationship communication is key.
 The same way you have feelings and thoughts, so do they.
 Don’t make it all about you.
 Listen to what they’re saying and take their feelings into consideration as well.

 There were some people we just weren’t meant to be friends with.
 Not everyone is a permanent fixture in your life so if this friendship isn’t working, it’s okay to let it go.
 Once you’ve done all that you can, you can’t do any more.
 You don’t have to be mean or nasty, but you can wish them well and continue on without them.

 There you have it!
 How to make being “just friends” look easy.
-This is the third post in my Success For 1 series so be sure to check out the others.
 Remember that we are all human and sometimes we can’t help the way we feel.
 Communication plays a huge role in how smoothly relationships run, and that goes for friendships as well.
 Know when to talk and when to let it go.
 I hope this has helped you guys out and makes your friend zone a little less hostile.